Home Search Index of men A-Z

 Died in the Bristol Pension District on the 4th of February 1866.

-The GRO records show a Joseph Moore as dying in the Malmesbury District of Wiltshire during the January-March quarter of 1866, aged 38 years.
+The GRO records show a Joseph Moore as dying in the Malmesbury District of Wiltshire during the January-March Quarter of 1866, aged 38 years.

 He was buried in the Malmesbury Abbey Burial Ground on the 8th of February 1866 by the Revd.
 C. Pitt.
 No headstone was erected.